-- consistent expectations through four simple school rules which underpin 'doing the right thing, because it is the right thing to do. - be respectful - € be ready - ♦ be responsible - be resilient - consistent language supporting the Nurture principle of 'language being a vital means of communication'. - consistent follow up: everyone certain that behaviour will be followed up (not necessarily publicly) but consistently.
-We aim to avoid passing problems up the line, teachers and support staff taking responsibility for behaviour interventions, seeking support but not delegating - consistent positive reinforcement: routine procedures for reinforcing, encouraging and celebrating appropriate behaviour - consistent consequences: defined, agreed and applied at the classroom level as well as established structures for more serious behaviours - consistent respect from the adults: consistent models of emotional control: emotional regulation that is modelled and not just taught, teachers as role models for learning, teachers learning alongside learners - consistently reinforced routines for behaviour: i.e quality learning, quality audiences, quality lines and quality conversations - consistent environment: consistent visual messages and references to core Christian values, positive images of learners and learning.
+- consistent expectations through our four 'rules for living' which underpin our position of 'doing the right thing, because it is the right thing to do.' - be respectful - be ready - be responsible - be resilient - consistent language supporting the Nurture principle of 'language being a vital means of communication' - consistent follow up: everyone certain that behaviour will be followed up (not necessarily publicly) but consistently.
+We aim to avoid passing problems up the line, teachers and support staff taking responsibility for behaviour interventions, seeking support but not delegating - consistent positive reinforcement: routine procedures for reinforcing, encouraging and celebrating appropriate behaviour - consistent consequences: defined, agreed and applied at the classroom level as well as established structures for more serious behaviours - consistent respect from the adults: consistent models of emotional control: emotional regulation that is modelled and not just taught - consistently reinforced routines for behaviour: i.e quality learning, quality audiences, quality lines and quality conversations - consistent environment: consistent visual messages and references to core Christian values